 Pure functions and SRP Link to heading

 A pure function takes input and returns output.
 That’s it.
 It can’t secretly fire off a database call or send an email.
-Which means it tends to do one thing by nature.
+Which means it tends to have a pretty narrow scope by nature.

 Compare: